 Her introduction to the recording studio came when she was discovered singing a solo in the World Premier Theater Production of Shame, a script based on The Scarlet Letter, in 1986.
 In the recording studio, she has created characters for productions of Music Theatre International / Broadway Jr.’s theatrical selections: Pirates of Penzance (Ruth), State Fair (Emily), Willy Wonka and the Chocolate Factory (Violet Beauregarde and Mrs. Gloop), Once Upon A Mattress (Queen Aggravain), Into The Woods (The Witch), Godspell (“O Bless The Lord My Soul”), School House Rocks and Once On This Island.
 Her voice can be heard on jingles, voiceovers and musical arrangements for such companies as Warner Publishing; CP Belwin; Hal Leonard Productions; Shawnee Press; Word, Inc.; and Lorenz 2000.
 A frequent soloist for Plank Road Publishing, her voice has been intriguing subscribers of Music K-8 Magazine for years.
 Jingle credits include Indiana Lasik Center, Buddy L, Cub Cadet, Hershey’s Chocolate World, Bundle of Babies and Tugg-A-Bows Dolls, Meijer and Macy’s Department Stores and United Way.
 Melissa also recorded a vocal solo for Dolly Parton’s Dixie Stampede in Pigeon Forge, Tennessee.
 One of her most exciting performances was singing the National Anthem for more than 16,000 people at Market Square Arena in Indianapolis.
 Having trained vocally with Broadway’s own Deric Rosenblatt of VocalPower, the world renowned instructor Renee Grant-Williams, and New York’s top vocal technician, the late Marianne Challis, Melissa’s voice has already been heard nationwide, and many don’t even realize it.

 Not only is Melissa a very seasoned performer, she is also a very talented choreographer.
 As choreographer for Plank Road Publishing, she creates online instructional movement videos for the company’s magazine, Music K-8!
-She is the lead Tap Instructor and Director for Dance Connection in Indianapolis and has offered personal master class opportunities, as well as master classes with Anthony Russo’s Tap the Map in-studio workshop.
-Melissa is a top award winning choreographer, and her students have been accepted to prestigious Tap programs across the country.
+She is a Guest Teacher at Broadway Dance Center and Steps on Broadway, both prominent dance schools in New York.
+She has offered personal master class opportunities, as well as master classes with Anthony Russo’s Tap the Map in-studio workshop.
+Melissa is a top award winning choreographer, and her students have been accepted to prestigious Tap and Musical Theatre programs across the country.
 Theatrical choreography credits include Joseph and the Amazing Technicolor Dreamcoat for Indianapolis Civic Theatre; Will Rogers Follies: A Life in Revue and Footloose for Footlite Musicals; Pippin for Wayne Township Community Theatre; and The Wiz, Home For The Holidays, Let’s Get It On: The Music Of Motown, Disney’s High School Musical, Divas!!, Elton and Stevie: A Black and White Affair and Big Band Holidaze for American Cabaret Theatre.

 Melissa’s thirst for knowledge and development of her craft as an artist and as an entertainer led her to the famed Music City, USA – Nashville, Tennessee.
 Melissa graduated Magna Cum Laude from Belmont University, obtaining her B.B.A. with an emphasis in Music Business.
 Taking advantage of programs offered by the music industry opened doors for Melissa.
 The knowledge that she gained through her music industry involvement created an appreciation for the art with a business understanding.